kiganyamburu/Personal-20Savings-20Coach-20/API.md

   ],
   "recommendations": [
-    "Consider meal planning to reduce dining expenses", "Try setting a weekly dining budget of $50",
-    "Look for grocery store promotions on weekends"
+    "Consider meal planning to reduce dining expenses", "Try setting a weekly dining budget of KSH 500", "Look for grocery store promotions on weekends"
   ],
   "topCategories": [